Bayesian Wavelet Shrinkage with Beta Priors: The Shrinkage Rule and its Statistical Properties

 Figure \ref{fig:bias} (a) and (b) shows the squared bias and classical risks (denoted by $R(\theta)$) respectively for the same shrinkage rules considered above.
 Observe that, as expected, the rules have smaller variances and biases for values of $\theta$ near zero, reaching minimum values in both graphs when the wavelet coefficient is zero.
 It is also noted that as hyperparameter $a$ increases, the bias of the estimator increases and the variance decreases.
 The classical risk decreases as $\theta$ tends to zero and that for high values of $\theta$, the risk is larger for rules with large values of $a$.
 These features are justified by the fact that the degree of shrinkage increases as the hyperparameter $a$ increases, so if the value of the wavelet coefficient is far from zero, such rules with larger values of $a$ tend to underestimate $\theta$ than rules with small values of $a$.

-Finally, Tables \ref{tab:brisk} and \ref{tab:brisk2} show Bayes risks (called $r_{\delta}$) in terms of the hyperparameter $a$ and $\alpha$ respectively of the shrinkage rules considered.
-As expected, Bayes risk decreases as $a$ or $\alpha$ increases, once this hyperparameters behaviors agree with the prior knowledge of sparsity of the wavelet coefficients vector.
+Finally, Tables \ref{tab:brisk} and \ref{tab:brisk2} show Bayes risks (denoted $r_{\delta}$) in terms of the hyperparameters $a$ and $\alpha$ respectively of the shrinkage rules considered.
+As expected, Bayes risk decreases as either $a$ or $\alpha$ increases.

-\section{An extension: the triangular prior}
+\section{An Extension: The Triangular Prior}

-We briefly present the triangular prior distribution for the wavelet coefficients as an extension of the beta distribution, since its associated shrinkage rule has explicit formula in terms of the standard normal density and cumulative functions.
-In fact, the triangular distribution in $[- m, m]$ is the convolution of two uniform distributions in $[-m/2, m/2]$ and its density is given by
+We briefly present the triangular prior distribution for the wavelet coefficients as an extension, since its associated shrinkage rule has explicit formula in terms of the standard normal density and cumulative functions.
+In fact, the triangular distribution, popularly referred as ``witch hat'', on $[- m, m]$ is the convolution of two uniform distributions on $[-m/2, m/2]$ and its density is given by

-The following proposition provides an explicit formula for the shrinkage rule under triangular prior.
+The following proposition provides an explicit formula for the shrinkage rule under the triangular prior.

 \begin{prop} The shrinkage rule under prior distribution of the form $\pi(\theta;\alpha,m) = \alpha \delta_{0}(\theta) + (1-\alpha)g_{T}(\theta;m)$, where $g_{T}(\cdot;m)$ is the triangular distribution over $[-m,m]$, is